Gaebler Info und Genealogie

 "There were three camps:

-Frau Selma Heller Unpublished Manuscript June 13th, 1970
+Frau Selma Heller Unpublished Manuscript June 13th, 1970 |

-During World War II the Mahratti town of Satara served as the location of three detention camps for civil prisoners of war.
+XIV SATARADuring World War II the Mahratti town of Satara served as the location of three detention camps for civil prisoners of war.
 It was the very last of 14 stations of internment, considering where all the German missionaries had been detained in British India.
 The 15th 'station' for these personnel would be either the freedom to return to a mission church, or for the majority to be brought to a former Nazi concentration camp in Germany.
 During a good portion of the war and immediately following, most of the missionary families were quartered at Satara, a town of 22,500 and a district capital in the Bombay Presidency.
+Satara lies 55 miles due south of the Deccan city of Poona.
+The main highway, running just east of the Western Ghats, passes through Satara.
+Seven or eight miles to the east of the town lies Satara Road, the railway station on the smaller guaged railroad.1 One missionary remembered the countryside around Satara;

 Because of its elevation, its beauty and its invigorating climate, Mahabaleshwar served as the summer residence of the Bombay Presidency Government.
 Due to the Indian Ocean immediate to its west and its height above sea-level, Mahabaleshwar